 \section{Introduction}

-Within this paper we look to determine the ability of those players who play in the English Premier League.
-The Premier League is an annual soccer league established in 1992 and is the most watched soccer league in the world \citep{yueh_2014, curley_2016}.
-It is made up of 20 teams, who, over the course of a season, play every other team twice (both home and away), giving a total of 380 fixtures each year.
-It is the top division of English soccer, and every year the bottom 3 teams are relegated to be replaced by 3 teams from the next division down (the Championship).
-In recent times the Premier League has also become known as the richest league in the world \citep{deloitte_2016}, through both foreign investment and a lucrative deal for television rights \citep{cave_2016, rumsby_2016, bbc_2015}.
+Our goal is to infer the ability of those players who play in the English Premier League.
+The Premier League is an annual football league established in 1992 and is the most watched football league in the world \citep{yueh_2014, curley_2016}.
+It is made up of 20 teams, who over the course of a season play every other team twice (both home and away), giving a total of 380 games each year.
+It is the top division of English football, and every year the bottom 3 teams are relegated to be replaced by 3 teams from the next division down (the Championship).
+In recent times the Premier League has also become known as the richest league in the world \citep{deloitte_2016} through both foreign investment and a lucrative deal for television rights \citep{cave_2016, rumsby_2016, bbc_2015}.
 Whilst there is growing financial competition from China, the Premier league arguably still attracts some of the best players in the world.
 Staying in the Premier league (by avoiding relegation) is worth a large amount of money, therefore teams are looking for any advantage when accessing a player's ability to ensure they sign the best players.
-With (enormously) large sums of money spent to buy/transfer these players, it is natural to ask ``How good are they at a specific skill, for example, passing a ball, scoring a goal or making a tackle?''
-Here, we present a method to access this ability, whilst quantifying the uncertainty around any given player.
+With large sums of money spent to buy/transfer these players it is natural to ask, ``How good are they at a specific skill, for example, passing a ball, scoring a goal or making a tackle?''
+Here we present a method to access such ability, whilst quantifying the uncertainty about it for any given player.